peeringdb/docs/docs/index.md

     - [27th Euro-IX Forum](https://www.euro-ix.net/news-and-events/euro-ix-forum/), Berlin, DE - October 26, 2015 by Greg Hankins
     - [DENOG7](http://www.denog.de/meetings/denog7/?lang=en), Darmstadt, DE - October 30, 2015 by Arnold Nipper

+## Tools

+* [django-peeringdb](http://peeringdb.github.io/django-peeringdb/) is a Django library with a local PeeringDB database sync.
+It defines the database schema to create a local database copy.
+The library is easy to integrate into a common framework for local tools and custom interfaces, and also supports multiple database engines (MySQL, Postgres, SQLite).

+* [peeringdb-py](http://peeringdb.github.io/peeringdb-py/) is a Python client for PeeringDB.
+It features functions to get objects and display them in JSON or YAML format, and provides a whois-like display of records.
+The client also has an integrated local database sync, and provides a Python library for integration with custom tools.
+[Some examples](https://github.com/grizz/pdb-examples) are available too.

 ## How you can help